 The Food and Drug Administration (FDA) reviewed information submitted by Adaptive Technologies on their clonoSEQ assay, which included data from currently ongoing studies (FDA, 2018).
-They noted that clinical validity was demonstrated in a retrospective analysis of 273 patients with ALL, on ongoing study of 323 patients with multiple myeloma, and separate study of 706 patients with multiple myeloma.
-Patients who had a negative MRD results had a longer event free survival.
+They noted that clinical validity was demonstrated in a retrospective analysis of 273 individuals with ALL, in an ongoing study of 323 individuals with multiple myeloma, and in a separate study of 706 individuals with multiple myeloma.
+Affected individuals with negative MRD results had longer event-free survival.
 In 2020, clonoSEQ was cleared by the FDA for MRD detection and monitoring of individuals with CLL as well (FDA, 2023).
-This clearance was the result of data from two clinical trials: the CLL14 study (NCT02242942), which included 337 individuals, demonstrated that participants with an undetectable MRD (blood) per the clonoSEQ test had an almost 7-fold reduction in risk of progression of their disease when compared with those who were found to be MRD positive.
-In addition, 30 months after treatment, the probability of disease progression for individuals who could be evaluated was only 5% in those that has an undetectable MRD, versus 36% I individuals that had detectable disease.
+This clearance was the result of data from two clinical trials: the ongoing CLL14 study (NCT02242942) demonstrated that participants with an undetectable MRD (blood) per the clonoSEQ test had an almost seven-fold reduction in risk of progression of their disease when compared with those who were found to be MRD positive.
+In addition, 30 months after treatment, the probability of disease progression for individuals who could be evaluated was only 5% in those that had an undetectable MRD, versus 36% in individuals that had detectable disease.
 The second study (Thompson et al., 2019, discussed above) also found clonoSEQ MRD test results to be predictive of outcomes when both blood and bone marrow samples were used.

 An important prognostic factor in B-lymphoblastic leukemia (B-ALL) is early response to combination induction chemotherapy.
-End of induction response is typically measured by multiparametric flow cytometry (FC) or allele-specific oligonucleotide polymerase chain reaction (ASO-PCR).
-The analytical sensitivity for FC is 0.01%, and ASO-PCR is .001%, but requires the development of patient specific probes.
-Wood et al. (2018) reviewed the clinical validity of a new technical approach of using high throughput sequencing (HTS) of IGH and TRG genes to FC for determining minimal residual disease (MRD).
-The study used 619 paired pretreatment and end-of-induction bone marrow samples from Children's Oncology Group studies AALL0331 and AALL0232 (clinicaltrials.gov).
-The samples were evaluated by HTS and FC for event free survival and overall survival.
-Using an MRD threshold of 0.01%, HTS and FC show similar 5-year event free survival and overall survival rates.
-There was high discordance between HTS and FC in number of patients identified; HTS identified 55 more patients (39%), and these patients had worse outcomes than FC MRD negative patients.
-HTS also identified 19% of standard risk patients without MRD at any detectable level, which was correlated with excellent outcomes.
+End of induction response is typically measured by multiparametric FC or allele-specific oligonucleotide polymerase chain reaction (ASO-PCR).
+The analytical sensitivity for FC is approximately 0.01%; ASO-PCR is 0.001% but requires the development of specific probes for each individuals.
+Wood et al. (2018) compared the clinical validity of a new technical approach of using high throughput sequencing (HTS) of IGH and TRG genes to FC for determining MRD.
+The study used 619 paired pretreatment and end-of-induction bone marrow samples from Children's Oncology Group studies AALL0331 and AALL0232 (NCT00103285 and NCT00075725, respectively).
+The samples were evaluated by HTS and FC for event free survival and OS.
+Using an MRD threshold of 0.01%, HTS and FC showed similar 5-year event free survival and OS rates, but there was high discordance between HTS and FC in number of MRD-positive individuals identified; HTS identified 55 more individuals as MRD positive (39%) and these individuals had worse outcomes than individuals with FC MRD negative results.
+HTS also identified 19.9% of affected individuals at standard risk without MRD at any detectable level, which correlated with excellent outcomes.
 Overall HTS had a high sensitivity and lower false-negative rate than FC in this analysis.